 Both a PyPy and CPython core developer, Benjamin knows way too much about the nooks and cranies of the Python language.
 He is driven by a fascination with interpreters and compilers of all shapes and sizes.
 Around the PyPy project, he tries to be generally useful and has taken on major projects including rewriting PyPy's Python compiler and porting PyPy to Python 2.7.

-Alex is an undergraduate student of computer science at Rennsealear Polytechnic Institute in Troy, NY.
-He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
-In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython, as well as a core developer of Django (a Python web framework) and CPython, as well as an elected member of the Python Software Foundation.
+Alex is software engineer working for Rackspace, and living in San Francisco, CA. He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
+In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython, as well as a core developer of Django (a Python web framework) and CPython, as well as an member of the board of directors of the Python Software Foundation.

 Håkan Ardö received his master of science degree in electrical engineering from Lund University in 2002.
 He specialized in VLSI-design and Image Processing.
 He worked as a software engineer at Axis Communications 2002-2003 before doing his PhD at the Centre for Mathematical Sciences of Lund University 2003-2009 in the Mathematical Imaging Group.
 His thesis work consisted of designing image processing algorithms for traffic surveillance, aiming for a system that automatically measures the safety of an intersection or road segment.
 He is currently working part-time as a postdoc at the Centre for Mathematical Sciences of Lund University continuing this work and part-time as CTO with a spinoff company Cognimatics.
 His contributions to PyPy started 2010 and consists of the array module as well as work on the JIT compiler's trace optimizers.